publiccodenet/smart-cities-public-code/index.md

 This project will feature creative industries based in Amsterdam at the center of an international movement in which cities around the world are starting to consider a public software approach.
 It will explore both the design & deployment process of public software as well as business models to support this development.
-As such it will lay out a new direction for creative industries as well as new relations between governments, citizens and creative industries to develop city software from a public interest perspective.
+As such, it will lay out a new direction for creative industries as well as new relations between governments, citizens and creative industries to develop city software from a public interest perspective.

 ## Role and participation of partners